Ravenbrook/jill/readme.txt

 (Jili).

-Jili provides an implementation of the Lua language that runs in Java Mobile Edition environments (specifically, CLDC 1.1 and MIDP 2.0).
+Jili provides an implementation of the Lua language that runs in Java Mobile Edition environments.
+It is intended to run in an environment that supports CLDC 1.1 and MIDP 2.0.
+Currently no features of MIDP 2.0 are used in the core software (test harnesses and examples do use MIDP 2.0 features).

 The readership of this document is anyone who intends to use the Jili software.